itpplasma/KAMEL/ql-balance/README.md

 # ql-balance
 To compile the code, run

 	mk -f Balance.mk_mpi

 This will compile the code and create the executable balance.x.mpif90.openmpi_x86_64.

 The file balance_conf.nml is the blueprint namelist file required by the ql-balance code.
-The balance class can handle the file.